Code-Institute-Submissions/molacuizine/README.md

 This was done using django message levels info, success and error.

 This was used specifically for:
 1. Login and registration
 2. Adding/Updating of products
 3. Adding/updating of profiles information
 4. Adding/updating/deleting products from bag
 5. Store status update
 6. Checkout process
+7. Form validation errors

 ![Temporary messages](static/doc/messages.png)

 ### Checkout page

-The checkout page consisted of a form which would be prefilled with user profile information and a section for order summary.
+The checkout page consisted of a form which would be prefilled with user profile information and a seperate section for order summary.
 This page would permit the user to add credit card details and make payment online using the stripe payment sytem.

 The town field consisted of a list of available delivery towns.
 A text request field was also added to permit the user to add any special request which they might have.

 ![image of checkout page](static/doc/checkout.png)